imanghafoori1/laravel-terminator/README.md

 With the current approach, this is as much as we can refactor at best.
 Why ? because the controllers are asking for response, they are not telling what to do.

+We do not want many if conditions all within a single method, it makes the method hard to understand and reason about.

 ```php